s183558/MLOps6_Project/reports/README.md

 >
 > Answer:

-Student s135313 was in charge of dealing with the Google Cloud Services and model training.
+Student s135313 was in charge of {you are welcome to write the contributions}.
-Student s151988 was in charge of the FastAPI and writing the documentation.
+Student s151988 was in charge of {the FastAPI for predictions, its containarization and writing the documentation}.
-Student s230284 was in charge of dealing with the Google Cloud Services and model training.
+Student s230284 was in charge of {you are welcome to write the contributions}.
-Student s183558 was in charge of dealing with pytests, the Google Cloud Services and model training.
+Student s183558 was in charge of {you are welcome to write the contributions}.

 Moreover all the members contributed with the general workflow, setting up the different configurations such as dockerfiles.